 It’s a common myth that paper receipts are required for taxes.
 Any digital record of a purchase made with a credit card, debit card, or bank account, constitutes a legitimate expense record for the IRS.
 The only exception is cash purchases over $75; you’ll need a receipt for those.

 You can use software, like Keeper Tax, to automatically scan your cards and bank statements for these tax write-offs and save lots of time over sifting through your transactions manually.
+You can also take photos on your phone of your receipts and keep them in a file to use at tax time.

-Remember … All of This Is Applicable Even if You Drive Part-Time
+Remember… All of This Is Applicable Even if You Drive Part-Time

 Another common misconception is that the standard deduction means part-time drivers don’t benefit from tax write-offs.
 Fortunately, that’s not the case.
 Every single dollar you claim in tax write-offs will save you money, up to the point where you might not owe any taxes on your driving income at all.